vmchale/madlang/README.md

  $ madlang run realistic-gambling.mad
 ```

-In fact, `madlang` comes with several libraries prepackaged.
+`madlang` comes with several libraries prepackaged.
 You can install
 them for the current user with:

 ```bash